QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 ### [PostProcessing](xref:AudioAnalysisTools.Events.Types.EventPostProcessing.PostProcessingConfig)

-The post processing stage in run after event detection (the `Profiles`).
+The post processing stage is run after event detection (the `Profiles`).
 Note that these post-processing steps are performed on all acoustic events collectively, i.e. all those "discovered" by all the *profiles* in the list of profiles.